Chris Mullin (politician): Birmingham Six

 Mullin, working for the Granada current affairs programme World in Action, was pivotal in securing the release of the Birmingham Six, a long-standing miscarriage of justice.
 In 1985, the first of several World in Action programmes casting doubt on the men's convictions was broadcast.
 In 1986, Mullin's book, Error of Judgment: The Truth About the Birmingham Pub Bombings, set out a detailed case supporting the men's claims that they were innocent.
-It included his claim to have met some of those who were actually responsible for the bombings.
+It included his claim to have traced and interviewed those who were actually responsible for the bombings.
+It was described the writer Sebastian Faulks as, 'one of the greatest feats ever achieved by an investigative journalist'.
+In 2024 Mullin published an updated edition of Error of Judgement which included the names of three of the four men responsible for the bombings.

 In March 1990, ITV broadcast the Granada Television documentary drama, Who Bombed Birmingham?, which re-enacted the bombings and subsequent key events in Mullin's campaign.
 Written by Rob Ritchie and directed by Mike Beckham, it featured John Hurt as Mullin, with Martin Shaw as World in Action producer Ian McBride, Ciaran Hinds as Richard McIlkenny, one of the Six, and Patrick Malahide as Michael Mansfield (QC).
 It was repackaged for export as The Investigation – Inside a Terrorist Bombing, and first shown on American television on 22 April 1990.
 Granada's BAFTA-nominated follow-up documentary after the release of the six men, World in Action Special: The Birmingham Six – Their Own Story, was telecast on 18 March 1991.

-In 2019, Mullin was criticised by the relatives of some of the victims of the attack for not naming IRA bombing suspects who he met whilst investigating the case in the 1980s.
+In 2019, Mullin was criticised by the relatives of some of the victims of the attack for not naming IRA bombing suspects whom he met whilst investigating the case in the 1980s.
 Mullin was called "scum" and a "disgrace".
 Mullin has defended this decision on the grounds of journalistic ethics.
 He was quoted in The Guardian as having said: "In order to track down the bombers, I had to give assurances not only to guilty but to innocent intermediaries that I would not, during their lifetime, disclose the names of those who cooperated.
-Had I not done so, no one would have cooperated".
+Had I not done so, no-one would have cooperated".

 Bennism and Tribune

-Mullin edited two collections of Tony Benn's speeches and writings, Arguments for Socialism (1979) and Arguments for Democracy (1981), and, as editor of the pro-Labour weekly Tribune from 1982 to 1984, provided effective support for Benn and his ideas.
-Mullin also sought to turn Tribune into a workers' cooperative, to its shareholders' chagrin.
+Mullin edited two collections of Tony Benn's speeches and writings, Arguments for Socialism (1979) and Arguments for Democracy (1981), and, as editor of the left-wing weekly Tribune from 1982 to 1984, provided effective support for Benn and his ideas.
+Mullin also sought to turn Tribune into a readers' cooperative, to its shareholders' chagrin.